Carole Morin: Fourth novel: Spying on Strange Men

 Carole Morin's fourth novel, Spying on Strange Men, was published by Dragon Ink in 2013.
 It tells the story of Vivien Lash, a glamorous artist with a mysterious diplomat husband who adores her.
 She spends her time gleefully tracking her 'installation', which is what she calls her 'creepy neighbour'.

 Jackie McGlone in the Scotsman describes it as "Double Indemnity without the insurance policy, a love story gone very, very wrong".

 'It's a twisted love triangle about a woman who loves her husband but wants to kill him,' Morin expands 'She's insuring her heart against him.
 And her boyfriend is really rich so they don't need the money to escape.'

 Richard Godwin describes the book as 'a compelling, unsettling Noir novel written in sharp, elegant prose with scenes that move between surreal humour and a sudden darkness.'
 He goes on to praise 'Morin's ability to write characters whose identities are partly self-fiction or who are on the verge of psychosis'.

 Performances

-Morin made her performance debut at the South Bank Centre and has appeared there several times, most recently in September 2014.
+Morin made her performance debut at the South Bank Centre and has appeared there several times.
 Performances of Spying on Strange Men, the first of which was at the Beijing Bookworm in June 2012, were always marked by an announcement that she would be reading in character as her "evil twin Vivien Lash".